![]() |

 Section 500.55 Early Intervention Services/Devices

-Early intervention services as defined in Section 500.20 may include the following as deemed necessary under the IFSP:
+EI services may include the following as deemed necessary under the IFSP:

 a) Assistive technology, including:

-1) Assistive technology devices, meaning any item, piece of equipment or product system that is used to increase, maintain, or improve the functional capabilities of children with disabilities.
+1) Assistive technology devices, meaning any item, piece of equipment or product system, whether acquired commercially off the shelf, modified or customized, that is used to increase, maintain or improve the functional capabilities of children with disabilities.
+The term does not include a medical device that is surgically implanted, including cochlear implant, or the optimization (e.g., mapping), maintenance or replacement of that device.
 Devices must be approved prior to purchase by the Department.
 Prior approval will not exclude assistive technology devices as defined in this Part that are required in order to meet the child's EI needs.
 Devices that meet the medical, life sustaining or routine daily needs of the child do not fall within the definition of assistive technology device.

-2) Assistive technology services, meaning services that directly assist a child with a disability in selection, acquisition, or use of an assistive technology device.
+2) Assistive technology services, meaning services that directly assist an infant or toddler with a disability in selection, acquisition or use of an assistive technology device.
+Assistive technology services include:

 b) Audiology, aural rehabilitation/other related services for the purposes of:

-1) Identification of children with auditory impairment, using appropriate criteria and audiologic screening techniques;
+1) Identification of children with auditory impairment, using at risk criteria and appropriate audiologic screening techniques;

 2) Determination of the range, nature, and degree of hearing loss and communication functions by use of audiological evaluation procedures;

-3) Referral for medical testing and other services necessary for the habilitation or rehabilitation of children with auditory impairment;
+3) Referral for medical and other services necessary for the habilitation or rehabilitation of an infant or toddler with a disability who has an auditory impairment;

 4) Provision of auditory training, aural rehabilitation, speech reading and listening device orientation and training, and other related services;

-5) Determination of the child's need for individual amplification, including selecting, fitting, and dispensing appropriate listening and vibrotactile devices, and evaluating the effectiveness of those devices;
+5) Determination of the child's individual amplification, including selecting, fitting, and dispensing appropriate listening and vibrotactile devices, and evaluating the effectiveness of those devices;

 6) Provision of services for prevention of hearing loss; and